YanWittmann/math-eval/doc/guide/md/introduction.md

 ## Introduction

 Menter is a programming language that is **built in Java**, meaning that it can be run on any platform that supports Java.
-It has a strong emphasis on simplicity and ease of use, combining the commonly known syntax of **Python, JavaScript, F# and Java**.
+It has a strong emphasis on simplicity and ease of use.

 This guide will: